tiagobento/kie-tooling-core/packages/run-script-if/README.md

 Options:
-  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --env            Environment variable name                            [string] --bool           Boolean value to be used as condition                [string] --eq, --equals   Value to be compared with the environment variable.
-                                                      [string] [default: "true"]
+  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --env            Name of the environment variables which value will be
+                   compared to --eq.                                    [string] --bool           Boolean value to be used as condition                [string] --eq, --equals   Value to be compared with the condition supplied.
+Both --bool and --env.                         [string] [default: "true"] --then           Command(s) to execute if the condition is true.
+                                                              [array] [required]
-  --then           Command(s) to execute if environment variable has the desired
+  --else           Command(s) to execute if the condition is false.
-                   value                                      [array] [required]
+                                                           [array] [default: []]
+  --true-if-empty  If the environment variable is not set, makes the condition
+                   be true.                           [boolean] [default: false] --silent         Hide info logs from output.
+Logs from commands will still show.                              [boolean] [default: false] --force          Makes condition be true.
+Runs command(s) supplied to --then.
+                                                      [boolean] [default: false]
-  --else           Command(s) to execute if environment variable doesn't have
+  --catch          Command(s) to execute at the end of execution if one of the
-                   the desired value                       [array] [default: []] --true-if-empty  If the environment variable is not set, the command(s) supplied to --then will run.       [boolean] [default: false] --silent         Hide logs from output.             [boolean] [default: false] --force          Runs command(s) supplied to --then regardless of the environment variable value.        [boolean] [default: false] --catch          Command(s) to execute at the end of execution if one of the commands being executed fails.          [array] [default: []] --finally        Command(s) to execute at the end of execution.
+                   commands being executed fails.          [array] [default: []] --finally        Command(s) to execute at the end of execution.
 Provided